neomn/NeoAuth/README.md

 ## 2- welcome operations:
 + introduce Neo AUth in few lines
 + explain for user and grant required permission permission
+    * if all permissions not granted prompt the user if he/she want to retry or want to exit the app

 + if there was files from previous installation:
-    * explain and get permissions
     * read origins and user data
 + else:
     * create app directory